manuelso/joshualande.github.io/README.md

 This is the personal website of Manuel P.

 Hosted by [GitHub Pages](http://pages.github.com).
-I am using theme of Joshua.
+I am using a simple and minimalist theme of Joshua Lande.
 You can find it at [joshualande.com](http://joshualande.com).